 5. What is the Radix 4 and Radix 8 Booth’s Multiplier?

-• Radix-4 Booth Multiplier: It uses two bits of the multiplier at each step, effectively reducing the number of cycles compared to the standard Booth algorithm.
+- Radix-4 Booth Multiplier: It consumes two bits of the multiplier in each iteration, effectively decreasing the number of cycles from the standard Booth algorithm.
 This results in faster multiplication and fewer operations.